 In addition to battery-powered mobile workstations, some of the other equipment that can boost productivity in a warehouse include:

 While these systems do require upfront investment, the increase in efficiency they provide can lead to significant cost savings.
 Use this ROI calculator to help perform a cost-benefit analysis of mobile workstations for your warehouse.

 When implementing a warehouse inventory management system, choosing one that is compatible with wireless equipment — such as barcode scanners, mobile handheld computers, and pick-by-voice systems — can save time and money.
 These devices enable workers to enter inventory data, track existing inventory, and make changes to storage locations quickly and easily.
 Additionally, for direct suppliers, they can show availability status to customers to facilitate ordering.

 At ACD Group, we offer a wide range of systems and solutions for mobile data collection, including for storage and logistics applications.
-Our offerings include vehicle mount terminals, handheld data terminals, mobile workstations, and voice technology.
+Our offerings include vehicle mount terminals, handheld data terminals, mobile workstations, warehouse barcode scanners, and voice technology.
 For additional information about our products and how they benefit warehouse inventory management operations, contact us today.